Miguel-San/Miguel-San.github.io/index.md

 Welcome to my website!
 I'm Miguel Sánchez.

-On this site you will find projects I made in the past as well as some usefull information about solving problems using maths, physics and technology.
+On this site you will find projects I made in the past as well as some useful information about solving problems using maths, physics and technology.
 Definitely: Engineering!

 ### Featured projects